simphony/docs/docs/source/overview.md

 Here are some additional terms that are used throughout the documentation:

-1. `API`: Application Programming Interface.
-A set of functions that allow the interaction with an application or system.
-1. `OSP`: Open Simulation Platform.
-   A set of common standards and related tools that form the basic environment on top of which compatible and compliant simulation workflows can be developed and run.
-   An OSP does not contain any simulation tools itself, it is the common framework enabling to couple and link them.
 1. `backend`: a third party application or service.
    Simulation engines and databases are examples of backends.
 1. `wrapper`: a plugin for OSP-core that adds support to a new backend.